kiminh/qlib/docs/component/estimator.rst

 The meaning of each field is as follows:

 - `name`
     The experiment name, str type, `sacred` will use this experiment name as an identifier for some important internal processes.
-Usually, user can see this field in `sacred` by `run` object.
+Usually, users can see this field in `sacred` by `run` object.
 The default value is `test_experiment`.

 - `observer_type`
     Observer type, str type, there are two values which are  `file_storage` and `mongo` respectively.
 If it is `file_storage`, all the above-mentioned managed contents will be stored in the `dir` directory, separated by the number of times of experiments as a subfolder.
 If it is `mongo`, the content will be stored in the database.
 The default is `file_storage`.